ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 ## Proxy

-How do I locate the primary, if it might be changing?
+How do I locate the primary instance, and what if it changes?
 How do I obtain traffic [metrics]({{% relref "05-administration-guide/18-monitoring-metrics" %}})?
-It is possible to manage traffic: duplicate, A/B to test cluster or event inspect it?
+It is possible to manage the traffic: duplicate, A/B to test cluster, or event inspect it?

 [Envoy](https://www.envoyproxy.io/) is an open source edge and service proxy, designed for cloud-native applications.
 It is extensible in order to provide advanced functionality based on the actual traffic (for example the Postgres could be parsed